gramos/how-we-built-our-own-heroku-using-cloud-foundry/one/01_slide.md

 # CC Blob Store #

-The Cloud Controller manages a blob store for:

 * **Resources** - files that are uploaded to the Cloud Controller with a unique SHA

 * **App packages** - unstaged files that represent an application